- eCommerce Conversion funnel explained

-An eCommerce sales funnel is a term that refers to the various steps of a buyer’s journey that lead up to a transaction.
+An eCommerce sales funnel refers to the various steps of a buyer’s journey that lead up to a transaction.
 The funnel metaphor depicts how the quantity of potential clients decreases as they progress down the conversion channel.

 In other words, in e-commerce, a sales funnel depicts your clients’ path from first learning about your brand to making a purchase.
 Every company has a unique e-commerce conversion funnel based on how its customers interact with it.

-As I’ll explain below, the steps are the same as the first one, so it’s important to keep in mind that they are pretty much the same thing.
+As I’ll explain below, the steps are the same as the first one, so it’s important to remember that they are pretty much the same thing.

-During the purchasing process, your visitors go through three critical processes that are commonly characterized using one of the most basic customer journey models created by HubSpot.
+During the purchasing process, your visitors go through three critical processes commonly characterized using one of the most basic customer journey models created by HubSpot.
 Awareness, Consideration, Decision.

-Now, you should be aware that every model can be applied to eCommerce, B2B, you name it.
+You should be aware that every model can be applied to eCommerce, B2B, you name it.
 It’s only a matter of preferences.
-These models can be adapted to any business or vertical.
+In addition, these models can be adapted to any business or vertical.